TylerTemp/SaintsField/README.md

 ### GroupBy ###

 group with any decorator that has the same `groupBy` for this field.
-Same group will share even width of the view width between them .
+Same group will share even width of the view width between them.

+This only works for decorator draws above or below the field.
+The above drawer will not grouped with below drawer, and vice versa.

 `""` means no group.